-Bangor Housing is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.
-As of October 22nd, 2020, Bangor Housing has 1 waiting lists that are open now or opening soon.
+Bangor Housing is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.
+As of May 16th, 2021, Bangor Housing has 1 waiting lists that are open now or opening soon.